pawurb/node-postgres-wiki/Example.md

 var conString = "postgres://postgres:1234@localhost/postgres";

 var server = http.createServer(function(req, res, next) {

-  pg.connect(conString, function(err, client, done) {
+  // get a pg client from the connection pool pg.connect(conString, function(err, client, done) {

     var handleError = function(err) {
-      if(!err) return false;
+      // no error occurred, continue with the request if(!err) return false;

-      done(client);
+      // an error occurred, remove the client from the connection pool done(client);
       next(err);
       return true;
     };

+    // record the visit
     client.query('INSERT INTO visit (date) VALUES ($1)', [new Date()], function(err, result) {

-      if(handleError(err)) return;
+      // handle an error from the query if(handleError(err)) return;

-      client.query('SELECT COUNT(date) AS count FROM visit', function(err, result) {
+      // get the total number of visits today (including the current visit) client.query('SELECT COUNT(date) AS count FROM visit', function(err, result) {

-        if(handleError(err)) return;
+        // handle an error from the query if(handleError(err)) return;

-        done();
+        // return the client to the connection pool for other requests to use done();
         res.writeHead(200, {'content-type': 'text/html'});
         res.end('You are visitor number ' + result.rows[0].count);